mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 - Utilize only one billion training tokens
 - Validate the finished model against CodeLion's and OpenAI's GPT-2 models

 With the challenge parameters outlined, I spun up project [SparkNet](https://github.com/mdiener87/sparknet).
 I decided to use the same dataset and hyperparameters as CodeLion's best GPT-2 70m result, with one minor tweak - I also included all of my blog posts from DienerTech!
-These blog posts represent a miniscule addition compared to the rest of the dataset, but its fun to add a bit of personalization.
+These blog posts represent a minuscule addition compared to the rest of the dataset, but its fun to add a bit of personalization.

 <GithubProject
   name="SparkNet"